How to install perl-Term-Table on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Which Enterprise Linux versions is perl-Term-Table available for?

-perl-Term-Table is available for RHEL 6, 7 and the matching AlmaLinux, Rocky Linux and Oracle Linux releases.
+perl-Term-Table is available for RHEL 6, 7.